14 July, 2020

 As we’ve recently seen in Hamilton and Warren counties, the risk of COVID-19 isn’t going away.
 Until we develop herd immunity or a vaccine, we must vigilantly continue with precautions like social distancing, consistently wearing PPE, using good hand hygiene, and testing and quarantining when you believe you’re sick.

 At TriHealth, we are reviewing our policies and processes to best respond to changing expectations as we balance getting back to “real” life and staying safe and healthy.

-Beginning Monday, July 13, all team members* will self-screen for COVID-19 symptoms.
-As mentioned in our town halls, we will transition from team member screening stations in our locations to self-screening for all team members.
+As of Monday, July 13, all team members* began to self-screen for COVID-19 symptoms.
+This is a transition from team member screening stations in our locations to self-screening for all team members.

 We are making this change because patients are screened for COVID-19 during a visit, and we believe that you are familiar with the screening process and can easily self-monitor your health while we are not experiencing a COVID-19 emergency.

 By July 17, you must complete the mandatory 15-minute online TriHealth Learn training, WBT20: COVID-19 Self-Assessment Screening, to ensure you are accurately self-screening.

 How to Access TriHealth Learn:

 - Team members can access TriHealth Learn directly from Bridge (Menu > Home > Our TriHealth Learn or via this URL: www.healthstream.com/hlc/trihealth.

 - All TriHealth leaders, team members, and TriHealth medical staff must complete this e-Learn on TriHealth Learn.
 They should not complete this assignment on www.trihealth.com/elearning.
 Any leader, team member, or TriHealth medical staff who does so will be instructed to return to TriHealth Learn to complete the assignment before the due date.